mfmufti/bar-charts/a3/README.md

 -   Certain borders that are 1px wide look thinner in HTML/CSS in comparison to SimpleKit (at least on my PC).
 -   The requirements state there should be a 5px gap between the title row and the colour scheme row, even though the image appears to show a 10px gap.
 So, I followed the written requirements on this (5px).
 -   Undoing an "add" action also restores the items selected before the operation, which is consistent with the behavior of undoing a "delete".
 See https://piazza.com/class/mebpgavdyln6sq/post/105.
+-   Undoing an "edit" action brings back focus to the text field where the edit was made.
+-   The EditPanel does not have a "greyed-out" overlay, unlike A2 (requirement #34 from A2), because it was not mentioned this time.
+Inputs are still disabled, though, when appropriate.
 -   AI was not used to generate any code used in this project.